Jacques de Crussol, 13th Duke of Uzès: African expedition

 Reportedly to teach the young Duke how to escape an idle life, respect his rank, and accomplish great things, his mother decided to organize an expedition to Africa.
-The goal was to reach Abyssinia in the Horn of Africa and deliver Khartoum, which had been in the hands of the Madhists since 1884.
+The goal was to reach Abyssinia in the Horn of Africa and deliver Khartoum, which had been in the hands of the Mahdists since 1884.

 The Duchess sent her Jacques, Lt. Émile Julien, Charles Pottier, a journalist from L'Illustration, convoy leader Rogier, and Dr. Jean Hess.
 Thirty Algerian riflemen accompanied the troops.

 The men left Marseille on 26 January 1892, reaching Brazzaville almost six months later on 12 July 1892.
 In Brazzaville, Albert Dolisie (later the governor of French Congo) convinced the Duke to continue his mission towards Ubangi to reinforce the forces already present there.
 The intended peaceful mission quickly became a military endeavor and, overwhelmed by the turn, the Duke left his command to Lt.
 Julien.

 On 11 January 1893, they arrived at the Abiras post, joining up with Victor Liotard's forces.
 A reprisal expedition was organized at the beginning of February to fight the "Boubous" in the Kotto valley, but, at the end of the month, the Duke and Lt.
 Julien, suffering from fevers, were evacuated to Brazzaville.
 The young duke died of dysentery in the Portuguese protectorate of Cabinda on 20 June 1893 as he prepared to return to France.
 After his death, his mother edited and published his journal as My Son's Journey to the Congo (Le Voyage de mon fils au Congo).